vuralvardarelli/CodeGenerator/README.md

 4. Exit Application

 Note: If text file already exists, option 1 deletes it and creates new file to add codes.
-Note: Algorithm makes first 2 chars from letters then 4 chars from numbers, last 2 chars from letters.
+Note: Algorithm makes first 2 chars from given letters then 4 chars from given numbers, last 2 chars from given letters.

+Note: Letters -> ACDEFGHKLMNPRTXYZ
+Note: Numbers -> 234579
+Node: GenerateCount -> 1000

 Please just hit 1 or 2 or 3 or 4.